 - netsh winsock reset

 - ipconfig /flushdns

-3. Type in “exit” in the command prompt and press “enter” and restart your computer once you’ve finished running these commands.
+3. Type in “exit” in the command prompt, press “enter,” and restart your computer after running these commands.
 Check whether the “no internet, secured” issue still occurs.

 Method 4 – Use The Target Computer’s IP Address

-- Press Windows key and R at the same time on the device that you want to access, then type in cmd.
+- Press Windows key and R simultaneously on the device you want to access, then type in cmd.

 3. Next, locate the category IPv4 Address.
 Mark down the address (192.168.43.157) here.

-5. These steps should enable you to correctly find and access the device.
+5. These steps should enable you to find and access the device correctly.

 Method 5 – Run the Windows Network Troubleshooter